simonkowallik/as3ninja/docs/readme.rst

 Features
 --------

-* Validate your AS3 Declarations against the AS3 Schema (via API, eg. for CI/CD)
+* Validate your AS3 Declarations against the AS3 Schema (via API, eg. for CI/CD) and AS3 specific formats

 * Create AS3 Declarations from templates using the full power of Jinja2 (CLI and API)

   * reads your JSON or YAML configurations to generate AS3 Declarations

-  * carefully crafted Jinja2 :py:mod:`as3ninja.filters` and :py:mod:`as3ninja.functions` further enhance the templating capabilities
+  * carefully crafted Jinja2 :py:mod:`as3ninja.jinja2.filters`, :py:mod:`as3ninja.jinja2.functions` and :py:mod:`as3ninja.jinja2.filterfunctions` further enhance the templating capabilities

 * Use Git(hub) to pull template configurations and declaration templates

-* Vault by HashiCorp is (going to be) supported to retrieve secrets
+* HashiCorp Vault integration to retrieve secrets

 * AS3 Ninja provides a simple CLI..

-* ..and a REST API including a Swagger/OpenAPI interface at `/docs` and `/redoc` (openapi.json @ `/openapi.json`)
+* ..and a REST API including a Swagger/OpenAPI interface at `/api/docs` and `/api/redoc` (openapi.json @ `/api/openapi.json`)

 AS3 Ninja Interface